giuseppec/cfp-timeline/README.md

 The upstream repository remains the general/broader version.
 This repository should be understood as a specialized view.

-## Relationship to the upstream project
+## Differences

 This repository started from [`lucjaulmes/cfp-timeline`](http://github.com/lucjaulmes/cfp-timeline/).
 The following differences are user-visible in this fork:

 1. Scope of conferences

-   The upstream project includes a broad list of conferences from the CORE and GGS rankings (many fields, many ranks).
+* **Upstream:** Broad list from CORE and GGS across many fields and ranks.
-   This fork keeps a filtered subset, mainly in Machine Learning, Artificial Intelligence, NLP, Computer Vision, and Data Management / Data Science.
-   Lower-ranked or out-of-scope venues are not included here.
-As a result, `core.csv` / `ggs.csv` and the rendered timeline are shorter and more field-specific.
+* **This fork:** Curated subset focused on ML, AI, NLP, CV, and Data Management / Data Science.
+Lower-ranked or out-of-scope venues are dropped, so `core.csv` / `ggs.csv` and the rendered timeline are shorter and more field-specific.

-2. Bundled data
-   This fork commits a generated `cfp.json` to the repository.
-   You can open `index.html` and immediately see deadlines without first running the scraper.
-   In the upstream project, regenerating that data is part of normal usage.

-3. Page controls
-   The upstream UI exposes a search box (with live suggestions) so you can look up conferences by acronym or name.
-   In this fork, the main user control is a date range selector (Start Date / End Date + Apply / Reset).
-   The filter block is still present, but text search is not the primary entry point.
-   Effect: the interaction style is “show me this window in time” instead of “search by name.”

-4. Timeline window and rank display
+2. Filtering and display

-   The upstream code computes a moving window (roughly past few months → well into the future) and shows a full rank scale, including many rank levels.
-   This fork:
+* **Conference selection**

+  * **Upstream:** Free-text search with live suggestions (by acronym or name).
+  * **This fork:** Fixed selectable list of approved conferences.

+* **Date window**

+  * **Upstream:** Sliding window (past few months to near future).
-   * uses a fixed broad window based on calendar boundaries (roughly from the start of the previous year through the current year),
+  * **This fork:** Broad fixed calendar window starting at the beginning of the previous year, plus explicit Start/End date controls (Apply / Reset).
-   * shows only higher-tier ranks.
-     This mainly affects which conferences appear and how the horizontal axis is initialized.

-5. Styling and layout
+3. Styling and layout

-   The CSS in this fork applies a different visual style (font stack, spacing, colors, responsive layout).
+* **Upstream:** Original CSS and layout; no special handling for small screens or scroll alignment.
-   The legend, warning boxes, and headings are visually adjusted, and the layout is tuned for smaller screens.
-   JavaScript also compensates for the scrollbar width so that the month/year header lines up more consistently with the scrollable body.
+* **This fork:** Updated font/spacing/color scheme; legend, warnings, and headings restyled; layout tuned for smaller screens.
+JavaScript also compensates for scrollbar width so the month/year header lines up with the scrollable body.

-6. Deadline recovery / inferred dates
+4. Deadline recovery / inferred dates

-   When a CFP listing on WikiCFP is incomplete, the data-generation process does not rely only on the structured “metadata” fields.
-   It also attempts to read dates from the free-text body/description of the CFP and, where possible, fill in missing submission / notification / camera-ready / conference dates.
-   If dates still cannot be recovered or are clearly inconsistent (e.g. “submission after the conference starts”), they are recorded in `parsing_errors.txt`, and in the timeline such dates can be marked as inferred or extrapolated.
-   Visible effect for the user: fewer conferences appear with “missing” deadlines — instead, deadlines are shown (and flagged as estimated or extrapolated in the legend) rather than being left blank.
+* **Upstream:** Uses only structured fields from WikiCFP.
+If submission / notification / camera-ready / conference dates are missing or inconsistent, they remain blank in the timeline.
+* **This fork:** Also scrapes free-text CFP descriptions to infer missing dates.
+Irrecoverable or contradictory cases are logged in `parsing_errors.txt`.
+In the timeline, recovered dates are shown and marked as estimated/extrapolated (not left blank), and this is explained in the legend.

 ---